neondatabase/website/content/use-cases/dev-test.md

 ### How much savings are we talking about?

-By leveraging Neon's shared storage and compute autoscaling, it’s not rare to see **customers lowering their non-production database costs by 70%**.
+By leveraging Neon's shared storage and compute autoscaling, it’s not rare to see **customers lowering their non-production database costs up to 75%**.
 You only pay for the compute you actually use—no more bloating in your bill.
 The same goes for data redundancies—they’re also avoided.

 ### Show me a real use case example